openwisp/openwisp-docs/user/network-topology.rst

 2. Create a script for sending ZeroTier topology data
 #####################################################

-1. Now, create a script (e.g: ``/opt/send-zt-topology.sh``)
-   that sends the ZeroTier topology data using a POST request.
+1. Now, create a script on your server where the ZeroTier controller is hosted (e.g: ``/opt/send-zt-topology.sh``) that sends the ZeroTier topology data using a POST request.
-   In the example script below, we are sending the ZeroTier self-hosted controller peers data:
+   In the example script below, we are sending the peers data from the self-hosted ZeroTier controller to OpenWISP:

 .. code-block:: shell